gandhiboys/CS648_Assignment10/README.md

 ### Assignment-10
-This Assignment covers JQuery Traversal's, Usage of 3rd party plugins to create UI's.
-We use CDN for JQuery.
+This assignment covers JQuery traversals and the use of third-party plugins to develop user interfaces.
+For JQuery, we use CDN.

 #### Technologies
 1. HTML